The entire firmware of the NTPClock was written in the assembly language of the MCU; while it also saves code space, the main reason for

 When the sum of delays in the arc results in the Nixie tube covering other than 180° along its path, the display will rotate.
 Point delay

-ΔP is the value, by which the post-string pause needs to be modified to get a certain display scroll; it is calculated as:
+ΔP is the value, by which the post-string pause needs to be modified to get a certain display scroll; it is calculated

-where ωscroll is the angular velocity of the display scroll, and ωspin is that of the Spinning
+where ωscroll is the angular velocity of the display scroll, and ωspin is that of the Spinning Board with the Nixie tube (360 rev/min).
+Note that for clockwise display

-spinning anti-clockwise.
-A scenario like that is illustrated by the figure below; since ΔP is negative (i.e., the post-string pause is
+illustrated by the figure below; since ΔP is negative (i.e., the post-string pause is shortened), the two arcs will

-shortened), the two arcs will add up to less than 360° total.
-The white gap section does not actually occur; rather, a new arc begins as soon as the
+add up to less than 360° total.
+The white gap section does not actually occur; rather, a new arc begins as soon as the previous one ends, causing the

-previous one ends, causing the display to scroll clockwise.
+display to scroll clockwise.

 Stationary Display Patterns

-For these patterns, ΔP is set to a small positive value, but rather than allowing for an anti-clockwise scroll, the arc is "cut to size"
+For these patterns, ΔP is set to a small positive value, but rather than allowing for an anti-clockwise scroll, the

-because the post-string pause is terminated as soon as the Index Hole is seen by the photodiode.
-The figure below visualizes this scenario.
-The yellow
+arc is "cut to size" because the post-string pause is terminated as soon as the Index Hole is seen by the photodiode.
+The figure below visualizes this

-stretched all the way to the dotted line.
-(The amount of angle distortion is exaggerated for demonstration purposes; in reality, it is a mere 5 points
+otherwise would have stretched all the way to the dotted line.
+(The amount of angle distortion is exaggerated for demonstration purposes; in reality,

-per arc, which means 1.8° over the entire circle.)
+it is a mere 5 points per arc, which means 1.8° over the entire circle.)

-the upcoming arc will be in the front.
+firmware that the upcoming arc will be in the front.

 Quasi-Stationary Display

 When ΔP is set to zero, the display becomes stationary, at least in theory.
-I first added this as a test mode to tune the different timing
+I first added this as a test mode to

-constants, then decided to keep it as an interesting feature.
-Because the clocking of the PIC and the floppy motor electronics are asynchronous,
+tune the different timing constants, then decided to keep it as an interesting feature.
+Because the clocking of the PIC and the floppy motor

-slight variations in the frequencies (e.g., due to changes in temperature) will cause the display to eventually creep away from its original position.
+electronics are asynchronous, slight variations in the frequencies (e.g., due to changes in temperature) will cause the display to eventually creep

-With the addition of the sound engine, the aim at perfect synchronization is no longer applicable; this made the Index Hole even the more essential
+away from its original position.
+With the addition of the sound engine, the aim at perfect synchronization is no longer applicable; this made the

-for [true] stationary patterns.
+Index Hole even the more essential for [true] stationary patterns.

 MagnetoSpin